milkslurpee/CS312/Project4/convex-hull-project-report.md

 I did my project with my brother Luke.

 #### Discussion Points
-- We start by sorting the points by their x values
+- We start by sorting the plot of points by their x values
-- Then we recursively divide the plot into subplots
+- Then we start our divide and conquer algorithm by recursively dividing the plot into subplots
-- The base case is a plot of 2 points, we compute the convex hull; we connect the two points
+- The base case is a plot of 2 points, where we "compute the convex hull" by connecting the two points
 - As we recurse back up we merge the two hulls
   - find the common upper and lower tangents of the two hulls and draw a line between them
   - get rid of inside lines from the two hulls
-- We think that's about it.
-It should leave us with a finished convex hull.
+- That should leave us with a finished convex hull.
 ### Theoretical Analysis - Convex Hull Divide-and-Conquer

 #### Time